-Nineteen of Michael Kessler’s works are on display in the new offices of Drewett Works located in downtown Scottsdale, 7144 E Stetson Dr, Suite 204.
+Nineteen of Michael Kessler’s works were displayed in the offices of Drewett Works located in downtown Scottsdale, 7144 E Stetson Dr, Suite 204 from 2015 through 2018.

 True art is characterized by an irresistible urge in the creative artist. — Albert Einstein

 It was not your typical introduction involving a handshake and a greeting.
 Instead, it was a glimpse followed by lingering looks as his paintings captured our glances.
-Twelve years ago, we dined at Geronimo in Santa Fe, New Mexico.
+On Valentine’s Day weekend in the year 2000, we dined at Geronimo in Santa Fe, New Mexico.
 And as we enjoyed what might have been the perfect Valentine’s dinner, we were introduced to the work of a kindred spirit, Michael Kessler.

 Our weekender to Santa Fe was not soon forgotten.
 The memories of delicious food, good company, beautiful weather, and galleries filled with inspiration and creativity have stayed with us all these years.
-And in early December, we contacted Michael Kessler with a proposal – to share his creativity with us in our new downtown Scottsdale office.
+And in early December of 2014, we contacted Michael Kessler with a proposal – to share his creativity with us in our new downtown Scottsdale office.
 The result?
-We are pleased to announce that our gallery-style white walls are now home to nineteen pieces of Michael Kessler’s works.
-We look forward to the inspiration his creativity will inspire in the architecture emerging from Drewett Works’ world headquarters!
+Our gallery-style white walls became home to nineteen pieces of Michael Kessler’s works.

 The artist produces for the liberation of his soul.
 It is his nature to create as it is the nature of water to run down the hill. — W. Somerset Maugham